 As the packaging industry consolidated in the 1980's and 1990's, A-B-C remained fiercely independent, led by president Donald G. Reichert.
 The company's sales network stretched into the Caribbean, Mexico, South America, Australia and the Far East.
 The product line expanded to include case palletizers, partition inserters, tab slitters and bulk depalletizers.

 Today, A-B-C's Tarpon Springs facility encompasses 100,000 square feet, with approximately 10,000 square feet devoted to the general offices, sales, and engineering and the remainder utilized for manufacturing, assembly and parts inventory.
 A-B-C machines operate around the world in many industries including food, beverage, household chemicals, computer electronics, cosmetics and glass and plastic bottle manufacturing.

 As the company embarks on the challenges of the 21st century, led by current president Mark Reichert, it is with a continued focus on quality, innovation and service.
-Over 73 years in business has shown that a firm commitment to serving customers will ensure mutual success in the future.
+Our many years serving the packaging industry has shown that a firm commitment to serving customers will ensure mutual success in the future.